Advancing MAPF Toward the Real World: A Scalable Multi-Agent Realistic Testbed (SMART): System Evaluation

 In all experiments, the simulation update period is set to 0.1 simulation seconds for both simulators.
 A simulation update refers to the periodic recalculation of the status of robots and the environment based on the input commands.
 In ARGoS3, each grid cell represents 1 meter.
-Each foot-bot robot is subject to a speed limit of [0, 5]~m/s, an acceleration limit of [$-$0.4, 0.4]~m/s\textsuperscript{2}, and an angular velocity limit of 30$^\circ$/s.
+Each foot-bot robot is subject to speed limits of [0, 5]~m/s, acceleration limits of [$-$0.4, 0.4]~m/s\textsuperscript{2}, and absolute angular velocity limits of 30$^\circ$/s.
 In Isaac Sim, each grid cell represents 0.5 meters.
-Each JetBot is constrained to a speed limit of [0, 2.5]~m/s, an acceleration limit of [$-$0.2, 0.2]~m/s\textsuperscript{2}, and the same angular velocity limit of 30$^\circ$/s.
+Each JetBot is limited to a speed limit of [0, 2.5]~m/s, an acceleration limit of [$-$0.2, 0.2]~m/s\textsuperscript{2}, and the angular velocity limit of 30$^\circ$/s.

-We evaluated our system using MAPF plans generated by three different methods: CBS~\cite{sharon2015conflict}, PBS~\cite{ma2019searching}, and MAPF-LNS2~\cite{li2022mapf}.
+We evaluate SMART using MAPF plans generated by MAPF-LNS2~\cite{li2022mapf}, which provides strong scalability and is representative of state-of-the-art MAPF solvers.
+Unless otherwise specified, all results in this section are based on MAPF-LNS2.
+To verify generality, we additionally conducted experiments using plans generated by other MAPF planners, including CBS~\cite{sharon2015conflict} and PBS~\cite{ma2019searching}.
 These plans were created using four different robot models: the standard MAPF model~\cite{Stern2019benchmark}, the $k$-robust delay model~\cite{atzmon2020robust}, MAPF with rotation~\cite{zhang2023efficient}, and MAPF with kinodynamics~\cite{yan2025multi}.
-Across all combinations, our system achieved a 100\% execution success rate.
-In the remainder of this section, we present results based on MAPF plans generated by MAPF-LNS2, as it demonstrated the highest scalability among the algorithms evaluated.
+Across all tested settings, SMART achieved a 100\% execution success rate, demonstrating its compatibility with different MAPF planners.